Can You Put Flushed Brake Fluid Back In

 4. reapply brake fluid to the reservoir and replace the cap.
 Drive the car according to normal driving procedures.

-See also How to Flush Brake Fluid F150
+See also How Important is it to Flush Your Brake Fluid

 How to Remove the Flushed Brake Fluid